prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/07-create-calculation-groups.md

     ```
     SELECTEDVALUE ( 'Currency'[FormatString] )
     ```

-    This formula returns the format string of the selected currency.
+    >**Note**: This formula returns the format string of the selected currency.
 This way, formatting is dynamically driven by the data in the **Currency** dimension table.